pynbgang/blog/_posts/2020-01-19-a-b-problem.markdown

             a, b = (a ^ b) % MASK, ((a & b) << 1) % MASK
         return a if a <= MAX_INT else ~((a % MIN_INT) ^ MAX_INT)
 ```

-this works, but I don't quite get it yet :(